-- For a student [with severe disabilities], the most normal environment possible might be a self-contained classroom within a school that serves children [without disabilities].
+- For a student [with significant disabilities], the most normal environment possible might be a self-contained classroom within a school that serves children [without disabilities].
 This type of arrangement would allow the individual to receive the highly structured instruction necessary for his progress, while still allowing him to be exposed to children [without disabilities].

 - Some children [with profound disabilities] may have problems so crippling that they are medically unable to attend classes in the traditional school setting because the trip to school endangers their lives.